dylan-profiler/visions/docsrc/source/visions/getting_started/usage/typesets.rst

 The Generic Typeset
 -------------------

-All typesets include the `visions_generic` type at their base.
+All typesets include the `Generic` type at their base.
 The generic represents a catch all type to which all sequences belong.
 This means an "empty" typeset would still include a generic at it's root from which all other types can be related.